YowSiaoKang/tp/docs/UserGuide.md

 Adds an assignment to a volunteer.

-Format: `assign INDEX d/ASSIGNMENTDETAILS a/AVAILABILITY`
+Format: `assign INDEX d/ASSIGNMENT_DETAILS a/AVAILABILITY`

 - Assigns the volunteer at the specified `INDEX`.
 The index refers to the index number shown in the displayed volunteer list.
 The index **must be a positive integer** 1, 2, 3, …​
 - Availability must be in the format of DD/MM/YYYY eg: `28/03/2024`
 - The volunteer at the specified `INDEX` must be available on the `AVAILABILITY` entered.
 - Each volunteer can only be assigned 1 volunteer activity per day.
-- `ASSIGNMENTDETAILS` must be alpha-numeric and cannot be empty. eg: `Willing Hearts`
+- `ASSIGNMENT_DETAILS` must be alpha-numeric and cannot be empty. eg: `Willing Hearts`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 The index here works the same way as Edit!